 - 1. There is the expectation that micro-credentials will be entrepreneurial and agile in nature. - 2.
-The Division will require very strong evidence of a demonstrated need for a microcredential, including from industry, employers, professional associations, iwi and/or other communities. - 3.
+The Division will require very strong evidence of demonstrated need for a micro-credential, including from industry, employers, professional associations, iwi and/or other communities. - 3.
 A micro-credential is a standalone course of study which a student must be enrolled in and successfully complete in order to be granted the award. - 4.
 A high proliferation of micro-credentials is not anticipated.
-In Commerce, a high proliferation of micro-credentials will not be encouraged. - 5.
-A micro-credential must be financially sustainable and revenue-generating. - 6.
-Micro-credentials must: - a.
-Contribute to the University's graduate profile, particularly in regard to life-long learning. - b.
-Be consistent with the Division's Strategic Plan and Teaching & Learning Plan. - c.
-Teach discrete skills/components of learning, with a preference that the emphasis is on skills rather than knowledge. - d.
-Include a robust graded assessment component in line with the University's Assessment policy.
-The requirement for assessment is in contrast to many continuing professional development (CPD) short-courses that might only require attendance. - 7.
+In Health Sciences, a high proliferation of micro-credentials will not be encouraged.

+- 5. A micro-credential must be financially sustainable and revenue-generating; - 6.
+Micro-credentials must: - a. contribute to the University's graduate profile, particularly in regard to life-long learning; - b.
+Be consistent with the Division's Strategic Plan and Teaching & Learning Plan. - c. teach discrete skills/components of learning, with a preference that the emphasis is on skills rather than knowledge; - d.
+Include a robust graded assessment component in line with the University's Assessment policy (note: many CPD-type short courses may only require attendance). - 7.
 It is anticipated that most micro-credentials will be at a postgraduate level. - 8.
-A micro-credential may be offered between 5 and 40 points. - 9.
+A micro-credential may be between 5 and 30 points (Note: There are no 40-point papers in Health Sciences). - 9.
 Micro-credentials may be particularly suited to distance learning. - 10.
 Micro-credentials are not meant to duplicate existing papers.
-In Commerce, microcredentials must include new content and not duplicate existing papers.
-This is because of the risk of stripping aspects of existing papers, in turn, drawing students away from papers.
+In Health Sciences microcredentials must include new content and not duplicate existing papers.
+This is because of the risk of stripping aspects of existing papers, in turn drawing students away from papers.
 The effect of this would be to reduce qualification enrolment and completions.
 This does not preclude content from previously deleted papers being developed as a micro-credential. - 11.
 Converting existing papers to micro-credentials will be strongly discouraged due to the risks associated with managing cross-crediting and restrictions, as well as posing a disincentive to complete conventional qualifications. - 12.
-The University will not offer micro-credentials in recognition of prior learning (i.e., via the transfer of credit for an existing paper or component of existing qualifications).

-- 13. Credit from micro-credentials offered by the University may be used as cross-credit or transfer-credit for existing qualifications where appropriate and where permitted by the Commerce regulations and admission criteria. - 14.
-In order to monitor the forward use of micro-credentials and establish a consistent practice, applications for cross-credit/transfer-credit of a micro-credential must be approved at the Divisional level (generally by the Associate Dean Postgraduate Programmes for a postgraduate micro-credential) rather than by academic units or individual programme convenors; - 15.
+The University will not offer micro-credentials in recognition of prior learning (i.e., via transfer of credit for an existing paper or component of an existing qualifications) - 13.
+Credit from micro-credentials offered by the University may be used as cross-credit or transfer-credit for existing qualifications where appropriate and where permitted by the Health Sciences regulations and admission criteria. - 14.
+In order to monitor the forward use of micro-credentials and establish consistent practice, applications for cross-credit/transfer-credit of a micro-credential must be approved at the Divisional level (generally Associate Dean Postgraduate) rather than by academic units or individual programme convenors; - 15.
 Entry criteria for any micro-credential should be aligned with the level and learning outcomes of that micro-credential. - 16.
 A micro-credential that has not been offered for a period of three years will be automatically deleted; micro-credentials cannot be suspended. - 17.
-In approving a micro-credential, the Division will give consideration to the: - a.
-Reputational effects on the University and specifically the Division. - b.
-Anticipated future enrolment effects on existing papers and qualifications, including that micro-credentials consume fees-free entitlements for postgraduate students and that TEC funding for micro-credentials is grouped with CoPs, which collectively are capped at 5% of the University's total teaching delivery. - c.
-Overall teaching delivery costs, including governance and management of micro-credentials.
+In approving a micro-credential, the Division will give consideration to the; - a.
+Reputational effects on the University and specifically the Division; - b.
+Anticipated future enrolment effects on existing papers and qualifications, including that micro-credentials consume fees-free entitlements for postgraduate students and that TEC funding for micro-credentials is grouped with CoPs which collectively are capped at 5% of the University's total teaching delivery - c.
+Overall teaching delivery costs, including governance and management of microcredentials.